GoogleContainerTools/kaniko/README.md

 We can run the kaniko executor image locally in a Docker daemon to build and push an image from a Dockerfile.

-For example, when using gcloud and GCR you could run Kaniko as follows:
+For example, when using gcloud and GCR you could run kaniko as follows:
 ```shell
 docker run \
     -v "$HOME"/.config/gcloud:/root/.config/gcloud \